michael-mueller-git/vr2ar-converter/README.md

 Additional Settings:

 - Basic Video Settings : Alignment : Right (Scale) - To adjust the model size
-- Basic Video Settings : Origin : Forward - To adjust the depth position or use thub stick forward/backward to adjust this
+- Basic Video Settings : Origin : Forward - To adjust the depth position or use thumb stick forward/backward to adjust this
 - Basic Video Settings : Motion : Distance - To approx 50 to get better 6DoF experience.

-Finally use controler grap to set the correct position of the model.